• Skip to main content

 What does the Text Justified warning mean?

-The Text Justified warning shows up in Accessibility Checker when text on your post or page, either a <p>, <div>, or <td> element, with more than 500 characters has been styled with a justified alignment (text-align:justify).
+The Text Justified warning appears in the Accessibility Checker when text with more than 200 characters on your post or page is styled with justified alignment (text-align:justify).

 Impact on Accessibility